geeves/setlist-generator/README.md

 ### Getting Started

-- Run `install.sh` to build a local JSON file `./.data/alltracks.json` from your Lexicon library
+- Run `install.sh` to build a local JSON file `./src/asset/data/alltracks.json` from your Lexicon library
+- This `data` directory is ignored